cloudqubes/cloudqubes.github.io/_posts/2023-08-06-how-to-set-up-a-private-container-registry-with-harbor.md

 A private container registry stores your container images within the premises of your data center.
 It's secure and quick even for 10GB+ images.
 </div>

-[Harbor] is an open-source registry for cloud native platforms.
+[Harbor] is an open-source registry for cloud-native platforms.

 You can set up a fully-fledged private container registry with [Harbor].